Ask Bonnie to speak at your parenting event, conference, staff development training or consultation for child behavior problems.

 Our children can so easily draw us in with their fighting and bickering.
 We want peace and our children to get along.
 Too often, we get in the way and try to fix problems that belong to them.
 This workshop will help you to step out of the referee role and into the coach.
 Your job is to teach your children to work out their problems instead of trying to do it for them—often with anger and punishment.
 Learn how The Triangle Game sucks you into the fray and sets you up as judge and jury.
 When you learn the skill of conflict resolution, you can stay emotionally objective while helping your children with skills to work out problems for the rest of their lives.

-This is a 1.5 to 2 hour talk or a 4-5 hour parent workshop.
+This is a 2 hour talk but could be expanded to a 4-5 hour parent workshop.

 Struggles over food lie at the heart of parenthood.
 Nutrition is number one on the parent’s job description.
 When children don’t eat the way we think they should, we panic.
 Eating disorders, obesity, and food addictions are epidemic in our culture.
 Learn the most important skills of providing good nutrition for your children and setting up healthy eating patterns for life—without talking about food.